-Help Grow Canada's Economic Future as a Cannabis Farmer
+Help Grow Canada's Economic Future - Immigrate to Canada as a Cannabis Farmer

 Since it’s legalization in October last year, the regulated sales of cannabis and hemp products have reached phenomenal heights.
 According to Statistics Canada, monthly sales have already surpassed the $100 million mark.

 Canada’s legal recreational cannabis sector has sold over $676.4 million worth of cannabis, while sales for medicinal use has more than tripled in the past 6 years, bringing in $11 billion in revenue.
 Wall Street has projected an estimate of between $50 billion and $200 billion in annual sales, making the cannabis industry one of Canada’s most lucrative options for prospective investors and entrepreneurs.

 In order to sustain its growing demand, Canada, which is the world’s largest marijuana producer, has made immigration provisions to meet the urgent need for highly skilled growers.